mrjones2014/BlazorCMS/README.md

 API for Javascript interop feels somewhat clunky to work with.
 I ended up creating a set of Javascript classes, and then creating
 C# classes which took an instance of the `JSRuntime` class in their constructors to build a C# binding directly to the Javascript functions, but this is a lot of manual work.
 These C# bindings could *easily* fall out of sync with the corresponding Javascript in a larger scale project.
+Perhaps a tool could be built to auto-generate such C# classes from Typescript interfaces, which would alleviate this.